Tiemon-hoi/OpenCore-Updater/README.md

 # OpenCore Updater

-Python script which can update kexts, EFI files and OpenCore. there is still alot i have to do, so i don't recommend using this script as of right now.
+Python script which can update kexts, EFI files and OpenCore. there is still alot i have to do.
 ***

 # What can the updater do, and what do i want to include: